 Please watch in this YouTube video how the worker uses the “magic wand” during the approaching and moving away from the cables (from 3:00 to 4:10)

 Let’s consider an imagined experiment.
 We place vertically a very thin electrified glass plate, so thin as a membrane.
 There is a long piece of wire near the one side of the membrane.
 At the other end of the wire there is another non-electrified glass membrane (drawing below).

 Sound waves hit the first membrane.
 As a result, the electrified membrane vibrates and produces EM-waves.
 These EM-waves propagate through the wire (it is actually an alternating current which oscillates just as the sound waves) and arrive at the other end of the wire.
 An oscillating EM-field appears around it which in turn electrifies the second membrane.
 This begins to vibrate in accord with the oscillating EM-field.

 These vibrations reproduce the initial sound from the starting point of the experimental setup.

 Here we have something similar to the kids telephone from two plastic cups connected via a tense thread.

 P.S.
-This answer cannot be comprehensible to those who haven’t read the answers at the already given links.
+This article cannot be comprehensible to those who haven’t read the articles at the already given links.